hoddmimes/JSDB/README.md

 For booleans the $NE:,$EQ: operators are the only applicable ones.
 The $LIKE: operator is only applicable for String fields, and have the save semantic as SQL LIKE.

+The operator $AND: and $OR: are used to combined 2 or more logical expressions.

 It's possible to specify fields in Json object substructures.
 The character "." is used as separator of structures
 ```JSON
     {"foo": {"bar" : {"frotz" : 4711}}}